css-materials/course-site/content/homework/reproducible-research/index.md

 At this mid-way point in the term, I want to check and make sure everyone has acquired the major skills learned so far:

-* Importing, cleaning, and tidying data
+* Importing and tidying data
 * Transforming, visualizing, and exploring data
 * Interpreting and communicating results
 * Basic programming principles (conditional statements, functions, data structures)